RuedigerHelsch/ThreadPool/README.md

 Sometimes an algorithm might look useful, but the data are not available in Iterator form.
 Maybe the values are returned from a function.
 Maybe it is possible to write a small Lambda function to return the values.
-Or maybe the output values shall be passed of to the function.
+Or maybe the output values shall be passed off to the function.
 In this case you can convert the function to an iterator.
 The header `make_iterator.h` contains two functions make_function_input_range() and make_function_output_iterator() that